Why Planning Matters

 So...where does planning come into play?

 First, we have to start somewhere.
-At Blend, we use our clients' support contracts to timeline planning sessions.
-At the beginning of each support term, we ask for a more extended planning session with key stakeholders.
+At Blend, we use our clients' Ongoing Partnership Plans to timeline planning sessions.
+At the beginning of each plan renewal, we ask for a more extended planning session with key stakeholders.
 It differs with each client team, but often the stakeholders include marketing directors, sales managers, site editors, designers, and IT.

 Then, we plan for the future.
 During planning sessions, we jump into the website's strengths and discuss where the group feels improvements can be made.
 The session results in a roadmap detailing how to best use the upcoming quarter's support hours (hello again to "higher ROI") with clear goals that align with the higher-level business goals and metrics to track.